Hati-Research/intrusive-thoughts/book/src/liltcp-bare.md

-# Initializing and polling the ethernet peripheral
+# Initializing and polling the Ethernet peripheral

 At this point, we know that the devkit is able to run our code, but it doesn't yet do anything network related, so let's change that.

-First, we need to initialize the ethernet peripheral driver from the HAL.
+First, we need to initialize the Ethernet peripheral driver from the HAL.

 ```rust
 {{#include ../../liltcp/src/bin/bare_eth.rs:eth_init}}